Sweet and Sour Pork

 Instructions

-• Lightly spray a glass or ceramic dish and Preheat the oven to 325°F.
+• Lightly spray a glass or ceramic dish and preheat the oven to 325 degrees Fahrenheit (160 degrees Celsius).

-• Mix together the ketchup, brown sugar, Sriracha, Worcestershire, rice vinegar, chicken stock, black pepper, and red pepper flakes in a medium mixing bowl.
+• Mix together the ketchup, brown sugar, Sriracha, Worcestershire sauce, rice vinegar, chicken stock, black pepper, and red pepper flakes in a medium mixing bowl.
 Set aside.

-• In a separate bowl add the whisked eggs and the pork cubes.
-Evenly toss.
+• In a separate bowl, add the whisked eggs and pork cubes.
+Toss evenly.

-• Place ¾ c cornstarch into a Ziploc bag.
-Add the egg covered pork cubes.
-(Be sure that any excess egg has dripped off) Toss the pork until evenly coated with the cornstarch.
+• Place ¾ cup cornstarch into a Ziploc bag.
+Add the egg-covered pork cubes (ensure any excess egg has dripped off).
+Toss the pork until evenly coated with the cornstarch.

-• Add oil to a large skillet or dutch oven.
-Heat the oil and then, working in batches, add the pork and fry until golden brown, about 1-2 minutes.
+• Add oil to a large skillet or Dutch oven.
+Heat the oil, and working in batches, add the pork and fry until golden brown, about 1-2 minutes.
 Transfer to a paper towel to drain.

-• Place fried pork cubes into the prepared baking dish.
+• Place the fried pork cubes into the prepared baking dish.

-• Add 1 tsp cornstarch to the mixture from step 2 and whisk.
+• Add 1 teaspoon of cornstarch to the mixture from Step 2 and whisk.
 Pour it over the pork cubes.

 • Bake uncovered for 50 minutes.
 Stir every 15 minutes and serve with rice.